Thutmose IV: Military accomplishments

 Little is known about his brief ten-year rule.
 He suppressed a minor uprising in Nubia in his 8th year (attested in his Konosso stela) around 1393 BC and was referred to in a stela as the Conqueror of Syria, but little else has been pieced together about his military exploits.
 It is theorized that during Thutmose IV reign a shift in chariot wheel technology began.
 Betsy Bryan, who penned a biography of Thutmose IV, says that Thutmose IV's Konosso stela appears to refer to a minor desert patrol action on the part of the king's forces to protect certain gold-mine routes in Egypt's Eastern Desert from occasional attacks by the Nubians.

 Diplomatic relations

 Thutmose IV's rule is significant because he established peaceful relations with Mitanni and married a Mitannian princess to seal this new alliance.
-She would go on to become his principal consort queen Mutemwiya.
+Some have suggested that she would go on to become his principal consort, Queen Mutemwiya.
+However, this theory can be refuted by chronology alone: the Mitanni princess married Thutmose IV during his reign, but Mutemwiya gave birth to the future successor Amenhotep III before Thutmose IV even ascended to the throne as pharaoh.
+This sequence of events creates a clear temporal contradiction, as Mutemwiya must have been a consort of Thutmose IV before his official reign began, whereas the Mitanni marriage was a diplomatic event that occurred later, during his rule.
+Therefore, they cannot be the same person.
+This Mitannian princess might have been Henutempet, who could have held the title of The Noble Lady of Mitanni.
 Thutmose IV's role in initiating contact with Egypt's former rival, Mitanni, is documented by Amarna letter EA 29 composed decades later by Tushratta, a Mittanian king who ruled during the reign of Akhenaten, Thutmose IV's grandson.
 Tushratta states to Akhenaten that:

 Sculpture of the Sacred Boat of Mutemwia, from Thebes temple of Karnak.
 Currently housed in the British museum.